 For instance, image SEO is a strategy that’s crucial for on- page optimization but often overlooked by webmasters.
 If you’re new to SEO remember that no strategy is small.
 It can always help to strengthen your site’s SEO efforts at scale.

-How Image SEO Helps?
+How Does Image SEO Help?

 Optimizing images for search is such an underrated strategy that we most often ignore.
 As we keep adding quality content to our website or blog, images get added naturally.
 And most often they are uploaded without a proper name or size.
 It leaves a great SEO asset unutilized.